JTYKolesar/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>

-This demonstration goes over how to observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+This demonstration goes over how to observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.

+_<b>NOTE:</b> This demonstration uses materials created in the previous demonstration, ["Configuring On-premises Active Directory within Azure VMs"](https://github.com/JTYKolesar/azure-start)._

 <h2>Environments and Technologies Used</h2>